-Refund Table Eligible Refund: The Tech and Bachelors programs use a programmatic billing method, therefore the weighted attendance Pro Rata calculation is used to calculate the eligible charges.
-This is calculated by taking the days attended weighted against the total days required to complete the current academic year (payment period), not to exceed 75%.
-The Pro Rata Ratio is applied to the total tuition, fees, and qualifying costs.
-Example: Weighted Attendance Pro rata Example: Weighted Attendance Pro rata Course Total 25 D Days If the Pro Rata Ratio is less than 75% the eligible charges will equal the Attended 5 Da ays calculated ratio multiplied by Tuition, fees, and qualifying costs.
-Pro Rata Ratio (5/25 days) 20% 6 Tuition, Fees, & Qualifying Costs \$2,50 500 If the student has completed 75% or more of the total number of days Eligible Charges (2,500 20%) \$500 Refund (2,500 80%) \$2,000.00 retained at 100%.

-The refund ratio is reliant on the academic time completed, if the student completed 31% of the Academic Year (payment period), then 31% of the cost will be retained.

-The refund calculation is based on the academic Year (payment period).

-The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
-All charges are based on the student's contract price of the program.

-Exclusive of books, tools, and supplies

-The policy for granting credit for previous training will not impact the refund calculation.

-Distance Education courses are calculated based on the Weighted attendance pro rata (time-based) method.
+Refund Table to calculate the eligible charges.
+This is calculated by ta king the days atte billing method, therefore the weighted attendance Pro Rata calculation is used ended weighted against the total days required to complete the current is applied to the total tuition, fees, and qualifying costs.
+Example: Weighted Attendance Pro rata Course Total 25 Days If the Pro Rata Ratio is less than 75% the eligible charges will equal the Attended 5 Days calculated ratio multiplied by Tuition, fees, and qualifying costs.
+Pro Rata Ratio (5/25 days) 20% Tuition, Fees, & Qualifying Costs \$2,500 If the student has completed 75% or more of the total number of days Eligible Charges (2,500 20%) \$500 required, they will not be eligible for a refund and eligible charges will be Refund (2,500 80%) \$2,000.00 retained at 100%.
+The refund ratio is reliant on the academic time comple will be retained. eted, if the studer nt completed 31% of the Academic Year (payment period), then 31% of the cost The refund calculation is based on the academic Year ( , , , riod) basis as determined by the date period in which a student withdrew.
+All charges are based on the student's contract price of th e program.
+Exclusive of books, tools, and supplies The policy for granting credit for previous training will not impact the ref und calculation.
+Distance Education courses are calculated based on the e Weighted attend dance pro rata (time-based) method.
 (Inglewood campus only)